Atlas-Rhythm/Vaulth/README.md

 ## Configuration

-See [example](vaulth.example.json) (the comments are present for clarity only, parsing will fail if the config file contains comments).
+See [example](vaulth.example.json5) (the comments are present for clarity only, parsing will fail if the config file uses JSON5).

 ## Building